Skip to content

 5. Rabas

 These fried strips or rings of squid in a light batter are the perfect finger food.
 Dip in garlicky, creamy alioli; enjoy with a squeeze of lemon juice; or eat them as they come.
 This is the go-to pintxo of choice for students and families with children because they are made for sharing.
+Pintxos like rabas are often enjoyed with family, reflecting the communal tradition and the importance of gathering together to share good food.

 Rabas - or fried cuttlefish - are a typical pintxo in Basque Country | The Valfers